radar/guides/run-your-own-gem-server.md

 ## Running the built-in gem server

-When you install RubyGems, it adds the `gem server` command ro your system.
-This is the fastest way to start hosting gems.Just run the command:
+When you install RubyGems, it adds the `gem server` command to your system.
+This is the fastest way to start hosting gems.
+Just run the command:

     gem server